 Updated family YouTube account management

-YouTube wants to make it easier for parents to keep their kids safe while they watch by making their accounts easier to manage.
+YouTube wants to make it easier for parents to keep their kids safe while they watch by simplifying account management.
+The latest updates to YouTube represent a significant advancement in providing parents with the tools they need to monitor their children’s online content.

 Shares: